davenquinn/xenoliths/paper/text/figure-captions.md

 from @Sun1989, and the range presented for alkali basalts is compiled from a suite of Mojave-desert samples measured by
 @Farmer1995.
-These fields are presented for comparison with the modeled composition of the enriching fluids.
+These fields are presented for comparison with the modeled composition of the enriching fluids, which closely resemble alkali basalt for all samples.

 #ree_trends
 REE depletion and re-enrichment trends for xenolith